 McEuen Park has the advantage of having a fantastic splash pad in the summer.
 McEuen Park is also where you can access Tubbs Hill.
 In the summer, the park has its annual Live After 5 concert series.
 You can see the event page and lineup here.

 When visiting Coeur d’Alene, you’ll want to reserve some time strolling through downtown Coeur d’Alene to take in the shops, restaurants, and art galleries.
 Sherman Avenue is the main thorofare, but it’s best to wander the streets and see where you end up.
 From the All Things Irish store to the Blackwell Gallery, there are plenty of fun local shops to make every type of visitor happy.

 Kootenai County Farmers Market

 From May to September, the Kootenai County Farmers Market is abuzz with fresh produce, flowers, and local artists from all over the region.
 The market is the biggest farmer market in North Idaho and has two different locations.
 On Saturdays, the market is in Hayden, Idaho (a 15-minute drive from downtown CDA) from 9-1:30 PM, and on Wednesdays in downtown CDA from 4-7 PM.

-A unique and fun thing to do in Coeur d’Alene is to book a guided segway tour.
-This highly rated activity takes you around downtown through the main attractions in Coeur d’Alene making it a great choice for someone who wants to see everything in one day.
+A unique and fun thing to do in Coeur d’Alene is to book a guided Explore Coeur d’Alene Segway Tour.
+This highly rated activity takes you through downtown and the main attractions in Coeur d’Alene, making it a great choice for someone who wants to see everything in one day.
 Plus, segways are really fun!
-When we were in Coeur d’Alene, we saw the tour pass us by and it seemed like they were having a lot of fun.
-You can learn more about the tour and the sights here.
+You’ll wear headsets while the guide teaches you about the history of the area.
+When we were in Coeur d’Alene, we saw the tour pass by us, and it seemed like they were having a lot of fun.
+Learn more about the tour here.